Relatively hyperbolic groups with planar boundaries

 \begin{prop}[\emph{cf.}\ \cite{MartinSkora89}, Thm.~4.3] Suppose a group $G$ acts as a faithful geometrically finite convergence group on $S^2$ with each parabolic subgroup virtually abelian.
 If the stabilizer of each nontrivial component of $M=\Lambda G$ is topologically conjugate to a geometrically finite Kleinian group, then $G$ itself is topologically conjugate to a geometrically finite Kleinian group. \end{prop}

-This result was proven in \cite{MartinSkora89} when each component of $\Lambda G$ is point or a circle.
-Our proof follows essentially the same reasoning.
-We provide the details since we will be using variations of this method below.
+A special case of this result is proved in \cite{MartinSkora89}, when each component of $\Lambda G$ is point or a circle.
+Our proof follows essentially the same reasoning, but we provide the details since they will be used several times below.

 \begin{proof} By Theorem~\ref{thm:virtuallyKleinian}, it suffices to prove the theorem in the special case that $G$ is orientation preserving, which we now assume.
 A theorem of Osin \cite{Osin06} states that a relatively hyperbolic group is finitely presented whenever its peripheral subgroups are finitely presented.
-Therefore $G$ is finitely presented, and an accessible group by \cite{Dunwoody_Accessibility}.
+Therefore, $G$ is finitely presented, and an accessible group by \cite{Dunwoody_Accessibility}.